Science/Chemistry - Teacher Education

 - get highly individualized advisement and mentorship from our faculty.

-- present their research data, mix with and meet chemists from across the US around the world.
+- present their research, mix with and meet chemists from across the USA and around the world

-- ...have been listed as coauthors with the chemistry faculty in over 100 referreed journal articles during the past four years alone.
-Most of these have been in nationally or internationally known journals, such as the Journal of Organic Chemistry, the Journal of Inorganic Chemistry, the Journal of the American Chemical Society, Organic Letters, Applications in Biotechnology and Microbiology, Experimental Biology, the Journal of Agricultural and Food Chemistry, and many, many more.
+- have been listed as coauthors with Chemistry faculty in over 100 referred journal articles during the past four years alone.
+Most of these have been in nationally or internationally known journals, such as the Journal of Organic Chemistry, the Journal of Inorganic Chemistry, the Journal of the American Chemical Society, Organic Letters, Applications in Biotechnology and Microbiology, Experimental Biology, the Journal of Agricultural and Food Chemistry, and many, many more